 Skip to main content

-Boundary doesn’t sit between you and your model.
-It wraps your code, not your network.
+Boundary wraps your code, not your network.
+Your LLM provider relationship is unchanged.

 const logger = createBoundaryLogger({